THE BIG IDEA:

 1) No one has contributed creative ideas for this study yet.
 If you have some ideas to share, click here.

 Shayla’s stomach is tied up in knots.
 Her dad is sick and has been out of work for the past several months.
 She has a big project due next week.
-And she’s wondering if she’ll have a date to prom.
+And she’s wondering if she’ll be invited to the party next week.
 To top it off, it seems like her little brother is always nagging her and giving her a hard time.
 Sometimes it feels like a mountain of stress is weighing on her heart.
 One of her friends said she should pray and give her problems to God, but she doesn’t know how she would begin to do that.
 In what ways can you relate to Shayla’s experience?

 1. Read Philippians 4:6-7.
 What does God tell us to do in verse 6?
 What does he say not to do?